Jeepers-Gitters/OXE_EAcc/README.md

 * Written in PowerShell as main purpose is just to save tickets for further processing.
 For that processing of the files you need another tools.
 * No DNS support, only IP-address of CPU supported
 * Stores received CDR, MAO and VoIP tickets in plain text files.
 Just storing files - No processing of VoIP files at the moment
+* Tested on Powershell 5 and Powershell 7.1
 * Tested  on Windows OS's and Ubuntu 22
 # Installation
 ## Windows